Mr. & Mrs. Bridge: Production

-Joanne Woodward read the first of Mr. Connell's two novels when it was published in 1959, and for many years she hoped to adapt it into a television production.
+Joanne Woodward read the first of Mr. Connell's two novels when it was published in 1959, and for many years, she hoped to adapt it into a television production.
 Originally, she did not intend to play the character of Mrs. Bridge due to the difference in age, but by the late 1980s, when developing the project proved difficult, that was no longer the case.

-After a dinner at which James Ivory met the Newmans for the very first time, they decided to adapt the books into a feature-length film.
-After a script was finished, Paul Newman agreed to play Mr. Bridge which brought in enough financing to shoot the film.
+After a dinner at which James Ivory first met the Newmans, they decided to adapt the books into a feature-length film.
+After a script was finished, Paul Newman agreed to play Mr. Bridge, which brought in enough financing to shoot the film.

 Estimated at $7.5 million, with $500,000 immediately earmarked on interest payments for loans, it was considered a very modest budget, but it also granted Merchant and Ivory the freedom to make the film as they wished.
-The entire crew took very low salaries while Newman and Woodward both took much lower salaries than they were usually accustomed to.
+The entire crew took very low salaries, while Newman and Woodward both took much lower salaries than to which they were accustomed.

-With the exception of a scene in Paris and another which took advantage of a Toronto snowfall, Mr. & Mrs. Bridge was shot entirely in Kansas City, Missouri on the same streets that Connell would have traveled as a child and teenager.
+With the exception of a scene in Paris and another that took advantage of an Ottawa snowfall, the film was shot entirely in Kansas City, Missouri, on the same streets that Connell would have traveled as a child and teenager.
 No sound stages were used as real houses, auditoriums and office buildings were all used as sets.
-The residence used as the Bridge home is just a block west of Loose Park on W. 54th St. There's also a scene set in the vault of the old First National Bank; now the Central Library, the very same vault has been repurposed as the Stanley H. Durwood Film Vault.
+The residence used as the Bridges' home is just a block west of Loose Park on W. 54th St. There is also a scene set in the vault of the old First National Bank (now the Central Library); the same vault has been repurposed as the Stanley H. Durwood Film Vault.

-Much of the film was shot out of sequence as a way of saving money.
-For example, when they filmed the law office of Mr. Bridge over one single morning, they changed the furniture and Newman's makeup and clothes every hour as the scenes jumped through the spring of 1932, the fall of 1938, the winter of 1945, and the summer of 1938.
+Much of the film was shot out of sequence to save money.
+For example, when filming the law office of Mr. Bridge over a single morning, the furniture and Newman's makeup and clothes were changed every hour, as the scenes jumped through spring 1932, autumn 1938, winter 1945, and summer 1938.

 Budget constraints also prevented the art department from renting their set dressings, forcing them to rely on loans and donations.
 Brunschwig & Fils donated $100,000 worth of fabrics and wallpaper, Glen Raven Mills of North Carolina donated period awning material, and Benjamin Moore donated 100 gallons of paint.
-A local law firm loaned a dozen Tiffany lamps and paintings by Kansas City artists of the 1930s.
-Merchant himself borrowed bridge tables from a local society woman and a desk used by the founder of Hallmark greeting cards from his son, who was then head of the company.
+A local law firm lent a dozen Tiffany lamps and paintings by Kansas City artists of the 1930s.
+Merchant borrowed bridge tables from a local society woman and a desk used by the founder of Hallmark from his son, who was the head of the company at the time.